MV Kaitawa: Final voyage

 In response to the disaster the Kaitawa relief fund was established with Auckland City Councillor and former Royal Navy officer George Forsyth as the fund's chairman.

 Memorial

 A memorial to the Kaitawa tragedy is located at the breakwater on the Buller River mouth near Westport.
 The GPS location of memorial is 41° 43.629′S, 171° 35.355′E. The memorial consists of a plaque bearing the names of the crew and an anchor (not from the Kaitawa) mounted on a round concrete plinth.

+Another memorial is located in the Aucklqand International Seafarers' Centre in Tooley Street, Auckland Central.